ersilia-os/olinda/README.md

 During the distillation process, helpful messages and progress bars are printed to keep the user informed.
 In the case of a crash or process interruption the distillation process can be resumed automatically.
 It caches all the intermediate results in a local directory (`xdg_home() / olinda`).

 The student model is trained on a library of 2M molecules from ChEMBL 29.
+A subset of this can be used by setting the 'num_data' flag in distill().
+Distilled models are returned in ONNX format for cross-platform use.

 ## Distillation customization